atomprobe-tc/ifes_apt_tc_data_modeling/docs/tutorial/install_devs.md

-# Installation as a software developer
+# Installation as a developer

 Developers should clone the repository and install in a Python virtual or conda environment: